 Sociocultural context

-Public interest journalism faces competition from disinformation campaigns led by certain media and politicians, especially in the context of the Covid-19 pandemic.
-Certain groups of the population are prone to believe this disinformation, which fuels their distrust of quality media.
+Public interest journalism has faced competition from misleading narratives and fake news from some media outlets and politicians, especially in the context of the Covid-19 pandemic and, more recently, the war in Ukraine.
+Some population groups tend to trust this false information, which sometimes converges with Russian propaganda and fuels their distrust in the media.

 Safety